mrmarganski/mkdoc/docs/gettingtoknow.md

 [View the WPILib XRP Guide ↗️](https://docs.wpilib.org/en/stable/docs/xrp-robot/index.html){ .md-button .md-button--primary }

-Upon start up (when power is applied to the XRP either via battery or USB), the following will happen:
+Upon start up (when power is applied to the XRP), the following will happen:

 1. The IMU will calibrate itself.
 This lasts approximately 3-5 seconds, and will be indicated by the green LED blinking rapidly.
 Ideally, the XRP should be placed on a flat surface prior to power up, and if necessary, users can hit the reset button to restart the firmware and IMU calibration process.